JagadeeshKing908/DevSecOps_notes/Docker/Fullnotes.md

 Volumes:-
 ------

-To create volumes : docker volume create vishnu
+To create volumes : docker volume create jagadeesh

 To check --->  docker volume ls

 Add some data in volume--->touch /var/lib/docker/myfile{1..10}.txt

-To mount for a container --->docker run -itd  --name cont1 --mount src=vishnu,destination=/frontlinesmedia ubuntu
+To mount for a container --->docker run -itd  --name cont1 --mount src=jagadeesh,destination=/frontlinesmedia ubuntu

-To mount for a container --->docker run -itd --name cont2 --mount src=vishnu,destination=/frontlinesmedia ubuntu
+To mount for a container --->docker run -itd --name cont2 --mount src=jagadeesh,destination=/frontlinesmedia ubuntu

 check the files exist or not-->

-To remove volumes-->docker volume rm vishnu
+To remove volumes-->docker volume rm jagadeesh

 To remove all the  volumes :-->docker voulme rm $(docker volume ls)